-- non-sampling variability.
-It said the Commission should continue to investigate alternative data sources that may improve the reliability of the assessment and better reflect the use of diminishing thresholds by some states. - New South Wales compared differences in state shares of the revenue base with their 5-year average shares.
+12 New South Wales compared differences in state shares of the revenue base with their 5-year average shares.
 It said to the extent there were differences they were reflective of trends in states' revenue raising capacities.
 It considered the volatility was at a reasonable level.
 It said the Commission's 3-year averaging managed volatility in the assessment.

-- The Commission considers that the 2020 Review assessment method (with the changes introduced in the 2024 Update3) captures states' relative capacities to raise payroll tax.
-It broadly reflects what states do in collecting payroll tax from businesses with payrolls above a threshold.4 - The Commission considers the data used in the assessment are fit for purpose and the best available at this time.
-Nevertheless, the Commission acknowledges the concerns of some states about the level of volatility arising from revisions to the compensation of employees data and sampling variability in the ABS survey data on wages and salaries, especially for small states. - The Commission notes that neither the Commission (nor states) identified any other suitable alternative data.
+- 13 The Commission considers that the 2020 Review assessment method (with the changes introduced in the 2024 Update3) captures states' relative capacities to raise payroll tax.
+It broadly reflects what states do in collecting payroll tax from businesses with payrolls above a threshold.4 - 14 The Commission considers the data used in the assessment are fit for purpose and the best available at this time.5 Nevertheless, the Commission acknowledges the concerns of some states about the level of volatility arising from revisions to the compensation of employees data and sampling variability in the ABS survey data on wages and salaries, especially for small states. - 15 The Commission notes that neither the Commission (nor states) identified any other suitable alternative data.
 For the 2025 Review, the Commission engaged the ABS to examine the feasibility of replicating the current approach using various BLADE datasets.
 Based on those investigations, the Commission has concluded that data from BLADE or PLIDA are currently not able to support a timely and reliable assessment with reduced volatility.
 While these data sources may have future potential, there are currently barriers to their use in the payroll assessment.
-These barriers include lags in the availability of data and difficulties apportioning across states remuneration paid by multi-state businesses. - The Commission proposes to continue to monitor the development of the BLADE and PLIDA datasets.
+These barriers include lags in the availability of data and difficulties apportioning across states remuneration paid by multi-state businesses. - 16 The Commission proposes to continue to monitor the development of the BLADE and PLIDA datasets.
 This is to explore the potential of using linked data from those datasets in the assessment to reduce data volatility, especially that caused by data revisions and small sample sizes.
 The Commission notes the concerns raised by states that the use of BLADE or PLIDA data may increase complexity and reduce